ordercloud-api/angular-client/CONTRIBUTING.md

 6. Verify your changes work as expected.
 Run `npm install /path/to/this/folder` in a different project to install locally and test
 7. Update the [changelog](./CHANGELOG.md)
 8. Commit your changes.
 We adhere to the [gitmoji](https://github.com/carloscuesta/gitmoji/) standard
-9. Update the sdk version in the [package.json](./package.json) and make a separate version commit in the format `:bookmark: {newVersionHere}`
+9. Verify the version has been bumped and adheres to [semantic versioning](https://semver.org/).
+    - Version should be updated in both package.json and projects/sdk/package.json.
+    - Version update should be its own commit
+    - Use following format for the commmit: `:bookmark: {VERSION}`
 10. Create a pull request
 11. Have a beer! 🍺